jbcodeforce/kp-data-replication/docs/provisioning.md

 ./kafka-console-consumer.sh --bootstrap-server my-cluster-kafka-bootstrap-jb-kafka-strimzi.gse-eda-demos-fa9ee67c9ab6a7791435450358e564cc-0001.us-east.containers.appdomain.cloud:443  --topic test  --consumer.config /home/strimzi.properties --from-beginning
 ```

-### Deploying Kafka Connect cluster

-Adding a Kafka Connect cluster on top of an existing Kafka cluster using Strimzi operators is simple.

 ### Deploying Mirror Maker 2.0

 In this section we address another approach to, deploy a Kafka Connect cluster with Mirror Maker 2.0 connectors but without any local Kafka Cluster.
 The appraoch will be to use Event Streams on Cloud as backend Kafka cluster but use Mirror Maker for replication.
-The steps could